-Listed here are a few fun world geography games and quizzes you can play online.
+(Included in this article at the end are a few more fun world geography games and quizzes you can play online.)

 If you found yourself dropped into a random location on Earth, would you be able to use clues about the vegetation, geographic features, architecture, and signage to figure out where you are?

 Geoguessr is an online game that does this virtually.
 If you travel around the world, you will find a lot of diversity in some places, but other places will look similar.
 For example, Portuguese visitors often proclaim how much the landscape of Northern California looks like they are back in their homeland.

 Geoguessr was first released in 2013 by Anton Wallén and has since grown to be an enormously popular geography-based guessing game.

 To play the game, users are presented with five semi-random locations using Google’s Street View which is street level photography of places all over Earth, even showing remote locations and underwater.

 Geoguesser is an online game that uses images from Google Street View to display a small section of the world.

 The main game that Geoguessr offers challenges your geographic knowledge by having you guess the location of a street view image.

 You can pan and walk through the images to try and extract clues from where you are.

 Click on a location on the small inset map and click the “Make a guess” button to submit your best estimate of the image’s geographic location.